-When importing a user library, Ikarus uses a simple mechanism to map library names to file names.
+When writing a new library to a file, Ikarus uses a simple mechanism to map library names to file names.
 A library name is converted to a file path by joining the library identifiers with a path separator, e.g. "/".